danfuzz/samizdat/doc/samizdat-0-lib/library-code.md

 #### `generator(value) <> generator`

-Generator constructor.
+Basic generator constructor.
 This takes an arbitrary collection value &mdash;
 a list, a map, or a string &mdash; and returns a generator which successively yields elements of that collection, per the specification for generators.